dotnet/android/Documentation/project-docs/AssemblyStores.md

 ## Common header

-All kinds of blobs share the following header format:
+All kinds of stores share the following header format:

-    struct BundledAssemblyBlobHeader
+    struct AssemblyStoreHeader
     {
         uint32_t magic;
         uint32_t version;
         uint32_t local_entry_count;
         uint32_t global_entry_count;
-        uint32_t blob_id;
+        uint32_t store_id;
     ;

 Individual fields have the following meanings:

  - `magic`: has the value of 0x41424158 (`XABA`)
- - `version`: a value increased every time blob format changes.
+ - `version`: a value increased every time assembly store format changes.
- - `local_entry_count`: number of assemblies stored in this blob (also the number of entries in the assembly descriptor table, see below)
+ - `local_entry_count`: number of assemblies stored in this assembly store (also the number of entries in the assembly descriptor table, see below)
- - `global_entry_count`: number of entries in the index blob's (see below) hash tables and, thus, the number of assemblies stored in **all** of the blobs across **all** of the application's APK files, all the other blobs store `0` in this field since they do **not** have the hash tables.
+ - `global_entry_count`: number of entries in the index store's (see below) hash tables and, thus, the number of assemblies stored in **all** of the assembly stores across **all** of the application's APK files, all the other assembly stores have `0` in this field since they do **not** have the hash tables.
- - `blob_id`: a unique ID of this blob.
+ - `store_id`: a unique ID of this store.

 ## Assembly descriptor table

-Each blob header is followed by a table of `BundledAssemblyBlobHeader.local_entry_count` entries, each entry defined by the following structure:
+Each store header is followed by a table of `AssemblyStoreHeader.local_entry_count` entries, each entry defined by the following structure:

-    struct BlobBundledAssembly
+    struct AssemblyStoreAssemblyDescriptor
     {
         uint32_t data_offset;
         uint32_t data_size;